SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Inheriting from class Array

 We do not want to implement a scanner, a parser, and a compiler for ObjVLisp but concentrate on the essence of the language.
 That's why we chose to use as much as possible the implementation language, here Pharo.
-As Pharo does not support macro definition, we will use as much as possible the existing classes to avoid extra syntactic problems.
+We will use as much as possible the existing classes to avoid extra syntactic problems.

 In our implementation, every object in the ObjVLisp world is an instance of the class `Obj`.